promo-zero-headerHong Kong incorporation

 • Third‑party handling or convenience fees from registered agents or service providers

-Fees are subject to change, so it is always wise to confirm with the Cayman Islands General Registry or your corporate services provider before applying.
+The total cost can differ depending on the service provider’s markup and any expedited options, but the base government fee remains in the CI$150 (US$125–150) range.
+Fees are subject to change, so confirm current charges with the Cayman Islands General Registry or your corporate services provider before applying.

 How to verify a Cayman Islands certificate of good standing